Jesrogers/FinalForum/README.md

    * Admins can lock forums and threads, preventing regular users from creating / editing affected threads & replies.
    * Admins can pin threads, causing them to appear first in the list
    * Regular users can create threads and replies in unlocked forums / threads
-   * Regular users can only edit their own threads and replies
+   * Regular users can only edit and delete their own threads and replies
-4. Each user has their own profile page that aggregates data related to them (has a modifiable "biography" section too)
+4. Each user has their own profile page that aggregates data related to them (has a modifiable biography section too)
 5. Other things of note:
    * Mobile friendly
    * "Pretty" URLs for resources